Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Methods

-Support Vector Machine (SVM) is a machine learning classifier which works in a supervised manner.
-It delineates a boundary to disparate the data point through analyzing the datapoints from training set based on differences in data distribution across individual classes.
+Support Vector Machine (SVM) is a machine learning classifier that works in a supervised manner.
+It delineates a boundary to disparate data points by analyzing the data points from the training set based on differences in data distribution across individual classes.
 This boundary is called decision boundary which helps to classify between classes like Landslide Susceptible or Non-Landslide Susceptible.
 The decision boundary of SVM is a hyperplane in an N-dimensional space which evidently classifies the data points of different classes.
-Data points that are closer to the hyperplane and evinces a significant impact on the hyperplane’s direction and orientation are called support vectors.
+Data points that are closer to the hyperplane and evince a significant impact on the hyperplane’s direction and orientation are called support vectors.
 The performance of the SVM is optimized through support vectors.
-The weights associated with these support vectors corroborates the classifier to shape to orientations of the hyperplane.
+The weights associated with these support vectors corroborate the classifier to shape to orientations of the hyperplane.
 SVM is an empirically popular classifier that has exhibited noteworthy performance in the domain of Landslide Susceptibility Mapping \citep{SVM-Review}.

-SVM can be further divided into to major category, Linear SVM and Non-Linear SVM.
+SVM can be further divided into two major categories, Linear SVM and Non-Linear SVM.
 The category of SVM is decided based on the kernel function it uses to draw the hyperplane.
 In Non-Linear SVM, the radial basis function is computed as, for Kernel, K,

 Where $x$ and $y$ are data points and $ \sigma $ is a free parameter that controls the degree of generalization.
 For better optimization, the generalization parameter and kernel function is tweaked to find the combination that best supports the classification of Landslide Susceptibility.